bartekpacia/garden/index.md

 Hello there.

+I'm Bartek and I'm a software developer.
+I use, maintain, and contribute to open-source software.

+Currently I work at [LeanCode].

-I'm Bartek and this is my digital garden - my own place on the World Wide Web.
+and this is my digital garden - my own place on the World Wide Web.
-You'll here find my thoughts on different topics, or (sometimes) longer articles.
+You'll find here my thoughts on different topics, or (sometimes) longer articles, and random notes.

-It could be called a blog, but I'll not use this word since this word has always been putting too much pressure on me, and I ended up accumulating endless "not good enough" write-ups in my Notion.

-I reserve the right to update contents of my articles at any time, but I will not break URLs.
+I like simplicity, consistency, and minimalism, and strive to exercise these in my work and life.

 This site contains no ads, no trackers, no cookies, and no bullshit.